Chicken and Dumplings with Gluten-Free Bisquick®

 The problem was that our power went out just before I took the chicken out of the freezer to thaw.
 At least it was before I thawed the chicken!
 Our power was out long enough to completely interrupt my dinner plans for that evening, though.
 The next few days were those hectic kind that needed “quick and easy without thinking” cooking instead of “simmer and savor” cooking.

 When I finally had the time to do it right as well as the kind of chicken to cook with dumplings, as well as the power — which I usually take for granted, but I didn’t then – I basically followed the recipe on the box for biscuits.
 The only ingredient I changed was to use oil instead of shortening, and then I scaled the recipe by half so the dumplings would fit in a Dutch oven.
+The next I cooked them I used butter instead of oil, which I liked, too.

 - Chicken and Broth: